 Research Security Stream: University of Guelph’s Research Security Program

 University of Guelph (UofG) is committed to safeguarding research while maintaining the integrity of scientific collaborations.
-UofG is developing a research security program that advances security matters in research, internationalization, and commercialization, while safeguarding against theft of research data, loss of intellectual property (IP), unwanted access and potential interference, and transfer of knowledge in ways that researchers do not intend while upholding the core value of inclusive research excellence.
+UofG continues to develop a research security program that advances security matters in research, internationalization, and commercialization, while safeguarding against theft of research data, loss of intellectual property (IP), unwanted access and potential interference, and transfer of knowledge in ways that researchers do not intend while upholding the core value of inclusive research excellence.

-UofG will develop policies, practices and resources to enhance research security practices that are adaptive to evolving threats, raise awareness, and equip researchers to protect their data, results, and IP.
+UofG will further develop its policies, practices and resources to enhance research security practices that are adaptive to evolving threats, raise awareness, and equip researchers to protect their data, results, and IP.

-UofG’s program will be developed through strong relationships with government, funding agencies and colleagues to ensure alignment with government mandates, agency policy requirements & best practices.
+UofG’s program is built on strong relationships with government, funding agencies and colleagues to ensure alignment with government mandates, agency policy requirements and best practices.

 Research Security Performance Objectives and Indicators